dsaulsb1/Fraud-Project/README.md

 AUC-ROC Curve

+    1. The ROC curve is a graph showing the performance of a classification model at all classification thresholds.
+    2. This curve plots two parameters: True Positive Rate and False Positive Rate
-    1. The AUC-ROC curve helps us determine the optimal classification threshold that minimizes False Positives, and False Negatives.
+    3. The AUC-ROC curve helps us determine the optimal classification threshold that minimizes False Positives, and False Negatives.
-    2. The AUC-ROC curve can be used in addition to the recall metric to select the best model for this classification problem
+    4. The AUC-ROC curve can be used in addition to the recall metric to select the best model for this classification problem

 Learning Curve